SoftInstigate/restheart/security/README.md

 The `uiam.yml` configuration file allows defining listeners and proxied resources.

-As an example we will securely expose the web resources of two hosts running on a private network.
+As an example, we securely expose the web resources of two hosts running on a private network.

-The following options set a HTTPS listener bound to the public ip of domain.io.
+The following options set a HTTPS listener bound to the public ip of `domain.io`.

 ```yml
 https-listener: true